opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

     "status": "CREATED",
     "model_id": "B0fyvJcBIkSrvQFRJf_j"
 }
 ```

-Sample Prediction
-This model is expected model input schema as follow:
+This model requires the following model input schema.
+To generate embeddings from input text, run the following request.
+Provide the model ID of the text embedding model in the request:

 ```json
 POST /_plugins/_ml/models/B0fyvJcBIkSrvQFRJf_j/_predict